jesusalberto11/Year-progress/README.md

 ## :star2: About the Project

-This is project is a client side web page, created using:
+This is project is a client side web page and its translated to 8 languages (English, Spanish, French, German, Japanese, Korean, Chinese, Russian), created using:

 <li><a href="https://angular.io"/>Angular</a></li>
 <li><a>Firebase</a></li>